some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-For interoperability reasons the header layout shall be identical for all scales of the SOME/IP and is shown in the Figure :need:`feat_req_someip_45` .
+For interoperability reasons the header layout shall be identical for all implementations of SOME/IP and is shown in the Figure :need:`feat_req_someip_45`.
 The fields are presented in transmission order; i.e. the fields on the top left are transmitted first.
 In the following sections the different header fields and their usage is being described.

 .. feat_req:: 🎯
     :id: feat_req_someip_45